zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 ## <a name="event"></a>Callback events

-The event type and corresponding service type of the Agora Cloud Recording callback events are listed as follows:
+The event type and the corresponding service type of the Agora Cloud Recording callback events are listed below:

 | eventType | serviceType                   | Event description                                            |
 | :-------- | :---------------------------- | :----------------------------------------------------------- |